Everardo Dias: Biography

 In 1922, when the 18 of the Fort Revolt occurred, Everardo had organized a committee in favor of Nilo Peçanha, the former Grand Master of the Grande Oriente de São Paulo, an opponent of Artur Bernardes who was arrested and sent to the Cobras Island and then to the Santa Cruz Fortress.
 In 1923, together with Canellas and other comrades, he was arrested accused of preparing an uprising against the government of Artur Bernardes, but was soon released.
 Later, he took part in the meeting of the Brazilian Communist Party, at which Canellas was suspended.
 When the São Paulo Revolt of 1924 broke out, Everardo, who was in Rio de Janeiro, was arrested again and sent to the concentration camps on the islands off the Brazilian coast, where he was imprisoned for three years.

 Released, with his health shaken, he returned to his family in a difficult financial situation because his assets had been confiscated during the state of siege.
 Later, he returned to work as a journalist at the Diário Nacional, organized by the Democratic Party and led by Marrey Júnior, where he remained until its closure after the Constitutionalist Revolution of 1932.
 At the end of 1927, he was launched by O Internacional as a candidate for the São Paulo City Council by the Bloco Operário Camponês.
 During this period, he was monitored and his house was constantly raided by the police.
-He supported the 1930 revolution and had to flee São Paulo to avoid being arrested again.
+He supported the Revolution of 1930 and had to flee São Paulo to avoid being arrested again.
 In 1932, unemployed and persecuted by the police, he lived in a tenement in Rio de Janeiro where he raised chickens to survive.

 During the Communist Uprising of 1935, he was arrested without any proof of his involvement for almost two years, until he was acquitted by the National Security Court.
 In the National Congress, he was defended by then deputy Café Filho, the son of a Freemason.
 When he was released, he returned to Masonic work at the Ordem e Progresso Lodge.
 He wrote the Masonic works Semeando, À Sombra da Acácia and, in collaboration with Octaviano Bastos and Optato Carajuru, the Livro Maçônico do Centenário.
 He was editor and director of the Boletim Oficial do Grande Oriente de São Paulo and the newspapers Folha de Acácia and Mensageiro Romano.

 He died in 1966, five years after publishing História das Lutas Sociais no Brasil.
 On April 4 of that same year, the Everardo Dias Lodge was founded in his honor.